-A graduate of MFA Film & Television Producing at Chapman University’s Dodge College of Film & Media Arts and the School of Visual Art & Design at the University of South Carolina, as a bilingual global citizen, entrepreneur, and creator, Miguel Berg continues to write, produce, and direct internationally recognized, thought provoking, award-winning works that have been featured on such platforms and channels as NBC, E!, Syfy, Travel Channel, ShortsHD, and AMC Theaters.
+A graduate of MFA Film & Television Producing at Chapman University’s Dodge College of Film & Media Arts and the School of Visual Art & Design at the University of South Carolina, as a bilingual global citizen, entrepreneur, and creator, Miguel Berg continues to write, produce, and direct internationally recognized, thought provoking, award-winning works that have been featured on such platforms and channels as CW, NBC, E!, Syfy, Travel Channel, Stage 13, ShortsHD, and AMC Theaters.
 In 2013, he became a Panavision New Filmmaker recipient and his films have screened throughout domestic and international festivals and markets.
 Recently, he was named a 2017 Latino Media Market Fellow by the National Association of Latino Independent Producers (NALIP), the nation’s premiere organization and market for LatinX content creators, presented by HBO, ITVS, and the California Arts Council.

 As a leader, he founded of the Gamma Chi Chapter of the Alpha Epsilon Pi Fraternity at the University of South Carolina and founded the Greenville International Film Festival that successfully united filmmakers from over 70+ countries in a 5-day celebration with an under-served arts community in the Southeast.

-While earning his MFA in Film & Television Producing at Chapman University Dodge College of Film, Television, & Media Arts, he was also the recipient of the Panavision New Filmmakers Award and his thesis film, ‘bastard’, was named as one of the top five films for his year by the Leo Freedman Foundation First Cut Showcase, an annual event that celebrates Chapman University’s best filmmakers at the Director’s Guild of America in Los Angeles and New York City.
+While earning his MFA in Film & Television Producing at Chapman University Dodge College of Film, Television, & Media Arts, he was also the recipient of the Panavision New Filmmakers Award and his thesis film, ‘bastard’, was named as one of the top five films for his year by the Leo Freedman Foundation First Cut Showcase, an annual event that celebrates Chapman University’s best filmmakers at the Director’s Guild of America in Los Angeles, Seattle, and New York City.